 Funeral services honoring the life of Mr. Henson will be at 11 AM on Saturday, August 31, at New Prospect Presbyterian Church.
 Burial will follow in the New Prospect Cemetery.
 Visitation will be 5 - 8 PM on Friday, August 30, at The Ripley Funeral Home.

 The Ripley Funeral Home is honored to serve the Henson family and invites you to share memories.

-To send flowers to William Lafayette Henson's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of William Lafayette Henson, please visit our floral store.